-If you've been looking for a new apartment and are ready to move into a new apartment, there are some things you need to know and documents you'll need to show your new landlord before you sign a lease.
+If you've been looking for a new apartment and are ready to move into it, there are some things you need to know and documents you'll need to show your new landlord before you sign a lease.
 Use this list of documents you'll need to take with you to complete the rental application.
 If you're moving to another city in another state or moving to another country, then you'll need to make sure you have these documents in hand before you leave on your search for a new apartment.

 Proof of Employment

 Most potential landlords will accept pay stubs or an offer of employment letter as proof that you're employed.
 Some will require tax records to show how much income you've made over the past few years.
 If you're a contractor, then you'll need to find another way to prove that you can pay the rent.
-This might mean showing your contract with your clients or providing statements from your business account or personal bank account, or your most recent tax returns.
+This might mean showing your contract with your clients, providing statements from your business account or personal bank account, or turning over your most recent tax returns.

 Larger rental agencies or complexes will probably do a credit check, so you'll need to have your social security number (or SIN if you're in Canada) with you.
 Make sure when you give it out that the person you're giving it to works for a legitimate company.
 Don't give it to individuals or landlords who demand it.

 List of Past Addresses